 Now let’s make my Easy Gluten Free Ramen Stir Fry!

-- First we’re going to prep all the veggies.
+First we’re going to prep all the veggies.
 Cut the bell pepper into slices and the onion into half moon slices.

 - Any frozen veggie you enjoy can be used here.
 I used frozen green beans for this version, but I’ve used frozen broccoli as well.